haw230/the-anadromi-project/journal.md

 ## Friday July 21
 Started working on actual lessons.
 Will figure out tests later.
+Finished

 ## Monday July 24
 Weird error bugged me all morning with pytest.
 Apparently test function names must be start with ```test_``` such as